Volumes#

 Create a volume version#

-In addition, you can create a version in the Versions tab on the volume page using the Create version button.
+Alternatively, you can create a version in the Versions tab on the volume page using the Create version button.

 Note